-This is the build of the OpenBuilds OX CNC router from Ooznest.
+This is the build log of the OpenBuilds OX CNC router from Ooznest.
 Having already built a Hot Wire CNC foam cutter I got the bug to build a CNC router.
-I’ve used the TB6560 4 axis controller and Mach3 that I use on the Hot Wire foam cutter.
+I’ve used the controller with Mach3 and LinuxCNC that I use on the Hot Wire foam cutter.

-I’ve read some very good reports about them and wasn’t disappointed when it arrived.
-The packaging is second to none with items very clearly labelled and boxed into to major assembly’s.
-I also purchased the router mounting kit at the same time for a Katsu 107148G router from Amazon which is a Makita RTX0700CX clone at half the price.
-Since found out the router is 65mm diameter and the mounting plate is 71mm so I had to pack it out with some thin sheet.
+I’ve read some very good reports about the kit and wasn’t disappointed when it arrived.
+The packaging is second to none with items very clearly labelled and boxed into major assemblies.
+I also purchased the router mounting kit at the same time for the trim router from Amazon which is a Makita RTX0700CX clone at half the price.
+Since found out the router is 65mm diameter and the mounting plate is 71mm.
+So I had to buy a new one at the correct size.

 The manual supplied is superb and nice and glossy!
 The kit is based on the OpenBuilds OX design by Mark Carew with some modifications to improve the rigidity of the machine.
 Mark has the build videos on OpenBuilds in the previous link which are very good.